Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Result Analysis

 In this article, the \gls*{yolo}v5n, \gls*{yolo}v5s, \gls*{yolo}v8n and \gls*{yolo}v8s model architectures are trained on the Underwater plastic and crayfish datasets.
 After training, the four models are applied to the test set of the Underwater plastic and crayfish datasets and measured results of crayfish and plastic detection are obtained.

-The figure \ref{fig:yolo_combined_pr_curve} below present the precision-recall curves scores obtained during the classification task.
+The figure \ref{fig:yolo_combined_pr_curve} below presents the precision-recall curve scores obtained during model training.
 The graphs all show a high area under the curve, which signifies a combination of high recall and high precision.
-High precision indicates that the model achieved a low false positive rate, meaning that the classifier accurately identifies crayfish without many false alarms.
-On the other hand, high recall corresponds to a low false negative rate, implying that the classifier successfully captures the majority of positive results.
+High precision indicates that the model achieved a low false positive rate, which means that the classifier accurately identified crayfish without many false positives. however, high recall corresponds to a low false negative rate, implying that the classifier successfully captures the majority of positive results.
 When both precision and recall scores are high, it indicates that the classifier is returning accurate and relevant results (high precision) while also capturing a significant portion of all positive results (high recall).

-Consequently, an analysis of the results of our training indicate that \gls*{yolo}v8n achieved the highest precision among the four \gls*{yolo} architectures achieving a score of 0.92 followed by \gls*{yolo}v8s that achieved a score of 0.893. \gls*{yolo}v5s achieved a score of 0.885 and finally \gls*{yolo}v5n achieving an F1 score of 0.85.
-These results are shown in the graphs below.
+Consequently, an analysis of the results of our training indicate that \gls*{yolo}v5s achieved the highest precision among the four \gls*{yolo} architectures achieving a score of 0.93 followed by \gls*{yolo}v8s that achieved a score of 0.91. \gls*{yolo}v8n achieved a score of 0.90 and finally \gls*{yolo}v5n achieving an precision score of 0.88.
+These results are shown in table \ref{table:yolo_vaildation_scores} and figures \ref{fig:yolo_combined_pr_curve} and \ref{fig:yolo_combined_f1_score} below.

-Figures \ref{fig:yolo_combined_f1_score} below presents the F1 confidence score results for the crayfish and plastic classification task. \gls*{yolo}v5s and \gls*{yolo}v8s achieved the highest scores at F1 score of 87\%.
-This was followed by \gls*{yolo}v8n that had an F1 score of 85\% and finally \gls*{yolo}v5s achieving the lowest score of 84\%.
+Figures \ref{fig:yolo_combined_f1_score} below presents the F1 confidence scores obtained during the training exercise. \gls*{yolo}v5s and \gls*{yolo}v8s achieved the highest scores at F1 score of 0.87.
+This was followed by \gls*{yolo}v8n that had an F1 score of 0.85 and finally \gls*{yolo}v5s achieving the lowest score of 0.84.
 A summary of these results is also presented in table \ref{table:yolo_vaildation_scores}.

-To measure current usage, Jetson-stats, \cite{jetsonstats} package was used to analyse the average current used by the board while running the classification models.
-A python script was adapted to utilise the Jetson-stats library to record the current measurements into a \gls*{csv} file stored on the board.
-The mean inference current consumed during the classification task on the NVIDIA Jetson Nano was calculated based on data collected from classifying 69 images.
-Measuring power consumption is crucial to guarantee that the device's power requirements are adequately addressed.
-Effective power source planning is essential, as it enables the implementation of backup measures for devices operating remotely at the edge.
-Such proactive measures aim to minimise the potential risk of downtime caused by power outages.

-Table \ref{table:yolo_vaildation_scores} shows the combined validation results for training both the crayfish and plastics and the mean inference current in mA consumed by the \gls{njn} board during inference.
-The results show that \gls*{yolo}v8s requires the least amount of current and \gls*{yolo}v5n requires the most current for inference.